 Here are three arguments in favor of abortion, and three arguments against it.

 Three reasons abortion should be an option:

 Making an adult decision

 It is the parents’ responsibility to love, care and provide for their children – those already in the world and those yet to be born.
-But, if she knows there is no way for her to give her child the physical, emotional and financial sustenance he or she needs to survive and thrive, or if the fetus is diagnosed with a life-limiting medical condition, it is the mother’s right and obligation to make a very adult decision.
+But, if a pregnant woman knows there is no way for her to give her child-to-be the physical, emotional and financial sustenance he or she needs to survive and thrive, or if the fetus is diagnosed with a life-limiting medical condition, it is the mother’s right and obligation to make a very adult decision.
 This includes taking responsibility and preventing the unborn child from having a life of pain, suffering, sadness and neglect.
 It is far easier to continue with a pregnancy than it is to supply a living child with everything he or she requires.
-In fact, it is more responsible in such a case, and especially in cases of rape, to terminate the pregnancy than it would be to remain with child.
+In fact, it may be more responsible in such a case, and especially in cases of rape, to terminate the pregnancy than it would be to remain with child.

 Legislation = safety